aimeos/aimeos-docs/src/cronjobs/product-csv-import.md

 ]
 ```

-The value and the type is required as the minimum amount of data.
+The value and the type are required as the minimum amount of data.
 If you don't have a CSV field for the language ID, the property is imported with no language and is then considered language independent.

 ## Catalog

 Several category relations can be part of each CSV line.
-Supported domain item key is only
+Supported domain item key is only:

 ```php
 [